thirumurthis/Learnings/Cassandra-Notes.md

   - Cassandra can be deployed in `Commodity Hardware`, cheaper hardware
      - Vertical scaling is costly, Cassandra can deployed in commodity hardware
   - Easy to manange Cassandra operations
+  - No `ACID` guarantee, Atomic:Consistent:Isolated:Durable
+  - Eventual consistency
   ```
-  Note: Commodity Hardware: is a device or device component that is relatively inexpensive,
+  Commodity Hardware is a device or component that is relatively inexpensive,
   widely available and more or less interchangeable with other hardware of its type.
   ```
-  - No Master-slave architecture invoved, it is `peer-peer` type.
+  - No `Master-slave` architecture invoved, it is `peer-peer` type.

   ### What is Cassandra?